 Image 1: Students engaging in wetland restoration work in British Columbia, Canada; British Columbia Institute of Technology, Image sourced by Grist; 2021.

 Jobs in wilderness and wildlife restoration are already relatively easy to find, but will be in much higher demand as the net-zero economy edges closer.
 Ecological restoration skills that can help animals and plants reclaim their habitats will be highly valued in this emerging field, as will environmental engineers knowledgeable in rewilding procedures.
-Those proficient in history, especially local indigenous history, will also attract high interest, since conservation methods derived from indigenous groups are often the most effective, tried and tested environmental stewardship practices.
+Those proficient in history, especially local indigenous history, will attract high interest, since conservation methods derived from indigenous groups are often the most effective, tried and tested environmental stewardship practices.

 In addition to helping us build and maintain a cleaner, more sustainable world, these jobs will likely improve mental health and overall wellbeing.
 The same is true of professions in the energy and transport sector, since reducing emissions and eliminating pollutants has a direct effect on improving health standards and public happiness.